Unboxed-Software/solana-course/CONTRIBUTING.md

 Diagrams:
 - If you draw Solana elliptic curves, these are [Edwards curves](https://en.wikipedia.org/wiki/Edwards_curve)
-- Use SVG so diagrams look good on different resolutions
 - We like [Whimsical](https://whimsical.com/) for diagrams
+- Use SVG where possible (they'll look better on different screens).
+You can get an SVG export from Whimsical by appending `/svg` to the end of a Whimsical URL.

 Note that while `prettier` can format Markdown, [prettier doesn't support language-specific settings inside Markdown files](https://github.com/prettier/prettier/issues/5378) so you'll need to format the code yourself for now.